 Labuan was made a crown colony and free port.
-The island’s first administrative system was established with Sir James Brooke, the first White Rajah of Sarawak, appointed as the first Governor of Labuan.
+The island’s first administrative system was established and Sir James Brooke, the first White Rajah of Sarawak, was appointed as the first Governor of Labuan.
 Other notable appointments included Sir Hugh Low, who made the first documented ascent of Mount Kinabalu, as Colonial Secretary.

 The Eastern Archipelago Company undertook the first coal mining operations on the island.
 Immigrant Chinese labourers were imported from Hong Kong to work the coal mines.
 The North Borneo Chartered Company eventually took over the mines, which closed in 1911 due to flooding.